 192. The faith's approach to abuse in care during the Inquiry period was in many ways related to its overall approach to abuse.
 In recent years, international inquiries and studies have investigated and made findings about the faith's systems, practices, and procedures for raising and responding to allegations of child sexual abuse.
 Each of these inquiries had different terms of reference and scope, and all differed from this Inquiry to a greater or lesser extent.
 Caution is therefore needed in assessing the relevance of the findings of those inquiries.
 However, despite the differences, the work of these inquiries also overlapped with this Inquiry to some extent.
 In particular, the inquiries in Australia and England and Wales considered the historical period address by this Inquiry as well as the more recent period.
-The findings of those inquiries are referred to below to provide some additional context for the findings this Inquiry has made.
+We refer below to the findings of those inquiries to provide some additional context for the findings we have made.